smiakchilo/aem-crash-course/lessons/2.11/part1.md

 Sling-Model-Packages: com.exadel.aem.core.models
 Tool: Bnd-5.1.1.202006162103
 ```
-You can read about all the sections of `MANIFEST.MF` what what they are for in [this page](https://www.vogella.com/tutorials/OSGi/article.html#the-manifest-file-manifest-mf).
+You can learn about the sections of `MANIFEST.MF` and what they are for in [this document](https://www.vogella.com/tutorials/OSGi/article.html#the-manifest-file-manifest-mf).

 <b>How is the manifest created?</b>

-The _maven-bundle-plugin_ scans Java classes of the current module, processes annotations, and extracts some info to put in the manifest.
-Also, it adds some data from the plugin's config (such is the name of a Sling Models package).
+The _maven-bundle-plugin_ scans Java classes of the current module, processes annotations, and extracts info to put in the manifest.
+Also, it adds some data from the plugin's config (such as the name of a Sling Models package).
 You don't have to create a manifest by hand - you just provide proper annotations (such as `@Model`) and adequate plugin config.

 <b>Ways to deal with JAR files without a manifest</b>